develephant/coronium-core-docs/docs-src/docs/pages-guide/usage.md

 # Responses

-Output responses to the client web browser by using the __[pages.response]()__ method.
+Output responses to the client web browser by using the __[response]()__ method of the pages object instance.
 The default response type is html, but you can also respond with json, or plain text content types.

 ## HTML